 The 1958 Sand Hill River Project was constructed for flood control and major drainage improvement.
 The project enlarged an existing state ditch and channelized the upstream and downstream portions of the Sand Hill River connecting to the state ditch.
 A series of four concrete drop structures were installed in the new Sand Hill River alignment to provide grade control.
 These grade control structures created 6 to 8-foot changes in bed grade, which are impassable to fish.
 The primary goal of the proposed project is to modify the existing drop structure fish barriers in order to reopen the upper Sand Hill River and its tributaries to upstream fish movement and thereby, provide important spawning, rearing, and seasonal habitat for fish species in the lower Sand Hill River and the Red River.
 [Go to review plan]

-The Red River Basin Watershed Feasibility Study is slated to begin in the Fall of 2008 with the execution of a Feasibility Cost Sharing Agreement between the St. Paul District US Army Corps of Engineers, the Minnesota Red River Watershed Management Board and the North Dakota Red River Joint Water Resource District (sponsors).
+The Red River Basin Watershed Feasibility Study began in the summer of 2008 with the execution of a Feasibility Cost Sharing Agreement between the St. Paul District US Army Corps of Engineers, the Minnesota Red River Watershed Management Board and the North Dakota Red River Joint Water Resource District (sponsors).
 The sponsors will provide 50% of all study costs through non-federal cash and in-kind contributions.
 The Corps of Engineers funds the remaining 50% of study costs.
-The study is currently estimated to cost $6,600,000.
+The study is currently estimated to cost $19,000,000.
 The study was recommended in the Red River Reconnaissance Study, Section 905(b) (WRDA 1986).

 [Go to review plan]